SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

  }'
 ```

-which will grab the workout we just created from the database.
+This request should return the details of the "Run The Interval" workout from the database.